 In October 2009, the Financial Accounting Standards Board ("FASB"), issued Accounting Standards Update ("ASU") No. 2009-13, Multiple-Deliverable Revenue Arrangements, an amendment to Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition, and ASU No. 2009-14, Certain Revenue Arrangements That Include Software Elements, an amendment to ASC Subtopic 985-605, Software - Revenue Recognition (the "Updates").
 ASU No. 2009-13 requires the allocation of revenue to each unit of accounting using the relative selling price of each deliverable for multiple-element arrangements.
-ASU No. 2009-13 also amends the accounting for multiple-element arrangements to provide guidance on how the deliverables in an arrangement should be separated and eliminates the use of the residual method by establishing a hierarchy of evidence to determine the stand-alone selling price of a deliverable based on vendor-specific objective evidence ("VSOE"), third-party evidence ("TPE") and the best estimate of selling price ("ESP").
+ASU No. 2009-13 also amends the accounting for multiple-element arrangements to provide guidance on how the deliverables in an arrangement should be separated and eliminates the use of the residual method by establishing a hierarchy of evidence to determine the stand-alone selling price of a deliverable based on vendorspecific objective evidence ("VSOE"), third-party evidence ("TPE") and the best estimate of selling price ("ESP").
 If VSOE is available, it is used to determine the selling price of a deliverable.
 If VSOE is not available, the entity must determine whether TPE is available.
 If so, TPE would be used to determine the selling price.
 If TPE is not available, then the entity would be required to determine its ESP.
 ASU No. 2009-14 amends ASC Subtopic 985-605 to exclude from the scope of software revenue recognition requirements sales of tangible products that contain both software and non-software components that function together to deliver the essential functionality of the tangible products.
 The Updates also include new disclosure requirements on how the application of the relative selling price method affects the timing and amount of revenue recognition.
 The Updates must be adopted in the same period using the same transition method and are effective prospectively, with retrospective adoption permitted.
-The Company adopted the Updates prospectively on January 1, 2011 for new and materially modified arrangem
+The Company adopted the Updates prospectively on January 1, 2011 for new and materially modified arrang

 Prior to adoption of the Updates, the Company generally recognized revenues using the revenue recognition criteria of FASB ASC Subtopic 985-605, Software - Revenue Recognition.
-As a result of adoption of ASU No. 2009-14 on January 1, 2011, the Company will now typically recognize revenue using the criteria of FASB ASC Topic 605, Revenue Recognition.
+As a result of adoption of ASU No. 2009-14 on January 1, 2011, the Company now typically recognizes revenue using the criteria of FASB ASC Topic 605, Revenue Recognition.
 Historically, the Company was generally able to establish VSOE for undelivered elements in multiple-element arrangements as allowed by ASC Subtopic 985-605 and, therefore, could typically recognize revenues for each element of multiple-element arrangements as the element was delivered.
 Under the new guidance, revenue may be recognized in an earlier period for a limited number of multiple-element arrangements for which VSOE could not be established for all undelivered elements under the previous guidance.
-For those arrangements, the Company will now determine the fair value of the undelivered elements through the use of TPE or ESP, and the recognition of certain revenues that would have been deferred under the previous guidance will likely be recognized at the time of delivery under the new guidance, provided all other criteria for revenue recognition are met.
-For the three months ended March 31, 2011, adoption of the Updates resulted in an increase in total revenues of approximately \$4.5 million.
-This increase was primarily the result of sales arrangements now accounted for under the guidance of ASU No. 2009-13 that contained undelivered elements for which VSOE of fair value could not be established as of March 31, 2011.
+For those arrangements, the Company will now determine a relative selling price for the undelivered elements through the use of TPE or ESP, and the recognition of certain revenue recognition are met.
+For the three and six months ended June 30, 2011, adoption of the Updates resulted in increases in total revenues of approximately \$1.8 million and \$6.3 million, respectively.
+These increases were primarily the result of sales arrangements now accounted for under the guidance of ASU No. 2009-13 that contained undelivered elements for which VSOE of fair value could not be established as of June 30, 2011.
 The Company cannot reasonably estimate the effect of the adoption of the Updates on future financial periods as the impact will vary depending on the nature and volume of new or materially modified arrangements in any given period.

-Effective January 1, 2011, the Company's Policy for Revenue Recognition was changed to read as follows.
+Effective January 1, 2011, the Company adopted the following policy for Revenue Recognition.